Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 ### Auth flows

-At least one of the following Oauth2 auth flows **must be enabled**.
-For more info see https://docs.konghq.com/hub/kong-inc/openid-connect/
+At least one of the following OAuth 2 auth flows **must be enabled**.
+For more information, see https://docs.konghq.com/hub/kong-inc/openid-connect/

 * Enable Authorization Code
 * Enable Client Credentials